johanbrook/medioqre/README.md

 - When making changes to non-source code files, i.e. external JSON data for instance: remember to clean the project before building and running (`Project -> Clean` in Eclipse).
 - Native OpenGL bindings are located in the `libs/jogamp-all-platforms` directory (structured in directories for each platform).

+## Running on Windows

+The application needs the following VM arguments passed when running on Windows:

+	-Dsun.java2d.noddraw=true

 ## We are

 - [John Barbero Unenge](http://github.com/JBarberU)